 Head south for luxury

 Let’s move on to South Goa beaches and resorts.
-Here you’ll find familiar high end luxury brands like the Leela, Grand Hyatt, Park Hyatt, Taj, and Alila clamouring for attention.
+Here you’ll find familiar high end luxury brands like the Leela, Park Hyatt, Taj, and Alila clamouring for attention.
 As mentioned earlier, South Goa is a lot more quiet and laid back and caters to wealthy travellers looking for luxury and top-notch service.
 This is also a good hunting ground for Goa resort weddings.
 Unsurprisingly, the cost of everything from taxis to beach shack restaurants to accommodation is that much steeper.
 On then with our South Goa resorts review.